Cleod9/as3js/Readme.md

 `-v`, `--verbose`: Flag to enable verbose output.
 Use to help debug transpiler errors.

+`-d`, `--dry`: Perfoms a dry-run of the compilation.
+This will perform all of the usual compilation steps but skip writing the final output file.

 `-e`, `--entry`: This is the entry package class for your application.
 Uses the format `[mode]:path.to.package.Class`.
 You replace `[mode]` with either `"new"` to have AS3JS instantiate the class once your compiled script loads, or `"module"` to have AS3JS return the specified package as a module so may load it with require().

 Here is an example command: